Duration: Two days and two nights.

 Denny's is a welcomed stop for hungry roadtrippers and hikers.
 This awesome eatery takes pride in being home of the world's largest hamburger challenges.
 Ask for the "Ye Olde 96er."Read More >

 Make a trip to beautiful victorian Bellefonte for an evening stroll and dinner at The Hofbrau.
 This place is famous for its pizza and wings.
-And after one bite, you’ll find out why.
-Enjoy a walk and photo op on High Street and along the Spring Creek while you're in town.Read More >
+And after one bite,and after one bite, you’ll find out why.
+Enjoy a walk and photo-op on High Street and along the Spring Creek while you're in town.Read More >

 The Nature Inn is an exquisitely-built masterpiece right in the middle of Bald Eagle State Park.
 Quickly becoming a visitor favorite in the PA Wilds, the Inn finds the perfect combination of outdoorsy rustic and classic elegance.
 It's unlike any place in Pennsylvania's award-winning State Park system.
 Rooms feature artwork made by local artists, and the Inn provides access to a bird sanctuary full of Pennsylvania’s amazing wildlife.Read More >

 Find pure refreshment in the town of Saint Mary's.
-This 135-year old brewery prides itself on its all-natural recipes.
+Straub brewery prides itself on its all-natural recipes and being fiercely independent for more than 142 years.
 Stop in for a tour, sampling, or a quick run through their gift shop.

 Berkey Creamery at Penn State

-Ice cream, sherbet and cheeses.
+Ice cream, sherbet, frozen yogurt and cheeses.
 What more do you need?
-This creamery, the largest university creamery in the nation, is found on Penn State's campus.
-Stop by for a taste of the delicious wares.
+This creamery, the largest university creamery in the nation, is found on Penn State's campus and is always scooping more than 20 flavors.
+Stop by for a taste of some of the 100+ flavors the creamery crafts on site and take a half pint to go!

 High Plateau Scenic Byway